Rubrics

 • Point-based rubrics (and point-range)

-When you create or edit an assignment, test, or discussion, you can create a new rubric in the Settings panel.
-You can also associate an existing rubric unless you've already graded the item.
-You may associate only one rubric to each assignment, test, or discussion.
+When you create or edit an assignment, journal, or discussion, you can create a new rubric in the Settings panel.
+You can also associate an existing rubric unless you have already entered grades for the item.
+You may associate only one rubric to each item.

 Login to Blackboard